 Why choose just one Thai destination?

-There's no need to settle on just one place to stay in Thailand as with a Thomson multi-Centre holiday you can split a fortnight between two destinations of your choice with transfers included.
+There's no need to settle on just one place to stay in Thailand, with a TUI multi-centre holiday, you can split a fortnight between two destinations of your choice with transfers included.
 For example, take in the bustling, colourful markets and temples of Bangkok then swap it for the natural haven of Khao Lak, or rock climb and snorkel in Krabi then party in Phuket.

 Water and light festivals